jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 For reference, below is a plain-text summary of Markdown's syntax.
-Additional details about each type of element are explained in the course of describing the available Markdown Mode commands.
+Additional details about each type of element are explained in the course of describing the Markdown Mode editing commands.
 See the original [Markdown syntax page](http://daringfireball.net/projects/markdown/syntax) for complete details.

 <<(examples/markdown.md)